 Smart Grid Investment Grant Program

-Customer systems enable smart grid functions in buildings, facilities, and appliances and equipment on the customer side of the meter.
-These projects primarily involve adding smart grid functions to equipment and/or software applications including "smart" appliances and equipment, home area networks, building or facility energy management systems, distributed energy systems, demand response and load control equipment, energy storage devices, plug-in electric vehicles, and microgrids.
+Customer systems enable smart grid functions in buildings, facilities, and appliances and equipment—i.e., on the customer side of the meter.
+These projects primarily involved adding smart grid functions to equipment and/or implementing customer-facing software applications.
+This category includes "smart" appliances and equipment, home area networks, building or facility energy management systems, distributed energy systems, demand response and load control equipment, energy storage devices, plug-in electric vehicles, and microgrids.

 Advanced Metering Infrastructure

-Advanced metering infrastructure (AMI) is a system of smart meters, two-way communications networks, and data management systems implemented to enable metering and other information exchange between utilities and their customers.
+A majority of projects implemented advanced metering infrastructure (AMI), a system of smart meters, two-way communications networks, and data management systems.
+Together, these technologies enable metering and other information exchange between utilities and their customers.
+This two-way information exchange enables a range of new customer service applications, such as time-based rate programs, demand response programs, and web portals with near-real-time customer energy usage information.

 Electric Distribution Systems

-Projects in this topic add smart grid functions to local electric distribution systems in retail electricity markets.
-Projects primarily involve adding smart grid functions to devices, equipment, and/or software applications including substations, transformer banks, feeder lines, pole-top transformers, and customer interconnection and communications systems.
-Projects in this area involve distribution automation systems; supervisory control and data acquisition (SCADA) systems; distribution monitoring, control, and optimization systems; load control systems for lowering peak demand; and electric distribution applications of distributed generation and energy storage equipment.
+Projects in this topic area added smart grid functions to local electric distribution systems in retail electricity markets.
+Projects primarily involved adding smart grid functions to devices, equipment, and/or software applications including substations, transformer banks, feeder lines, pole-top transformers, and customer interconnection and communications systems.
+Distribution system projects deployed distribution automation systems; supervisory control and data acquisition (SCADA) systems; distribution monitoring, control, and optimization systems; load control systems for lowering peak demand; and electric distribution applications of distributed generation and energy storage equipment.

 Electric Transmission Systems

-Projects in this topic area are aimed at adding smart grid functions to the electric transmission systems in bulk power markets that typically involve power delivery over long distances including multi-state regions.
-Projects primarily involve adding smart grid functions to devices, equipment, and/or software applications such as phasor measurement units, phasor data concentrators, and visualization tools that use phasor or other data; other types of remote sensing, monitoring, data acquisition and retrieval equipment; planning and control room applications; advanced communications and interconnection systems; and retrofit of electric transmission systems with smart grid functions and capabilities.
+Several projects added smart grid functions to the electric transmission systems in the bulk power markets that typically involve power delivery over long distances, including multi-state regions.
+Projects primarily involved adding smart grid functions to devices, equipment, and/or software applications such as phasor measurement units, phasor data concentrators, and visualization tools that use phasor or other data; other types of remote sensing, monitoring, data acquisition and retrieval equipment; planning and control room applications; advanced communications and interconnection systems; and retrofit of electric transmission systems with smart grid functions and capabilities.

-Projects in this topic area produce or purchase smart grid systems, equipment, devices, software, or communications and control systems for modifying existing electric system equipment; building, office, commercial, or industrial equipment; consumer products and appliances; or distributed generation, demand response, or energy storage devices to enable smart grid functions.
+Several projects designed, produced or purchased smart grid systems, equipment, devices, software, or communications and control systems for modifying existing electric system equipment; building, office, commercial, or industrial equipment; consumer products and appliances; or distributed generation, demand response, or energy storage devices to enable smart grid functions.

 Learn more about the Smart Grid Investment Grant program: